Chapter 2: Creating a Simple App

 Please place them like the following diagram by clicking on the menu to select the icon, and clicking on the Swimlane to place it.

 Next, you should name each object.
-Name the upper Swimlane “Applicant”, the one beneath “Management Department”, the Task at the top “Apply”, and the one on the bottom “Confirmation”.
+Name the upper Swimlane “Applicant”, the one beneath “Manager”, the Task at the top “Apply”, and the one on the bottom “Confirm”.
 You can open the settings window by clicking each object’s settings symbol when it is selected.

 Settings symbol in the case of Swimlanes